 Climate change and development Climate and development partnerships

-Germany is engaged worldwide in efforts to support a just transition that will shift societies and economies towards climate neutrality, climate resilience and climate justice.
+Germany is engaged worldwide in efforts to support a just transition that will shift societies and economies towards climate neutrality, resilience and social justice.
 Climate and Development Partnerships are a key part of Germany’s development policy.

 A woman in Burundi reads by the light of a solar-powered table lamp.

-The aim is to work with developing countries and emerging economies on raising the level of ambition for achieving the 1.5˚C target set in the Paris Agreement while progressing the implementation of the 2030 Agenda and its Sustainable Development Goals (SDGs) at the same time.
-The idea is to link climate and development objectives in order to show that equitable, climate-oriented structural change based on gender equality can help to advance society.
+The aim is to work with developing countries and emerging economies on raising the level of ambition for achieving the 1.5˚C target set in the Paris Agreement while simultaneously advancing the implementation of the 2030 Agenda and its Sustainable Development Goals (SDGs).
+By linking climate and development objectives, it becomes possible to make progress on the social-ecological transformation and create opportunities for a better future.
 Partners are both emerging economies that produce a lot of greenhouse gas emissions and developing countries that are especially engaged in climate action.

-Through its support for ambitious climate targets and its involvement in international initiatives, Germany – via the climate partnerships – is expanding its global climate policy network and thus building alliances for the future.
+Through its support for ambitious climate targets and its involvement in international initiatives, Germany – via the climate partnerships – is expanding its global climate policy network.
+This creates alliances for the future which foster sustainable change both in Germany and in its partner countries.

 The tailor-made partnerships build on the partner countries' national plans and strategies (including the Nationally Determined Contributions – NDCs) and promote a broad-based social-ecological transformation of the economy and of people's lifestyles.
 The financial resources committed within the framework of the partnerships will be pooled and substantially increased, for instance by involving the development banks, the private sector and philanthropic organisations.